A Framework for Customer Experience Improvement Programs

 Metrics are built on data and are essential.
 A “north star metric” is a single metric such as Net Promoter Score or an Index such as TD Canada Trust’s “Legendary Experience Index” which has sub-metrics based on satisfaction and intention to increase business with TD.
 This key metric is normally the one that is tied to other business objectives in the Value element.

 Additional metrics are chosen that drive the north star metric.
-They may include product usage, contract centre data, churn behaviours, product usage, journey performance, customer effort scores and other aspects.
+They may include product usage, contact centre data, churn behaviours, product usage, journey performance, customer effort scores and other aspects.

 Metrics can be used to compare across internal groups to identify opportunities for improvement.
 For example, is a particular store or region scoring very well on CX?
 Why?